KB ID 0000073

 2. Connect to the ASDM either via the client software or a web page pointed to https://IP_OF_THE ASA (NOTE you need to be on an IP that’s allowed to connect to to the ASA.)

-3. Tools > Upload Image on Local PC.
+3. Tools > Upgrade software from Local Computer, or Upload Image on Local PC, on older versions.

 4. Select “ASA Image” > Browse Local.